-By using high density fibreboard as the core material, you can protect your cabinets from moisture and decay and also make them last a long time.
+By using high-density fibreboard as the core material, you can protect your cabinets from moisture and decay and also make them last a long time.

 How Can Livspace Help You?

 We hope you found our ideas useful!
 If you want your home to be just as beautiful, then look no further.
 Book an online consultation with Livspace today.
-Delivering safe home interiors has been our No. 1 priority.
-Click here to find out how interiors are being delivered following all safety protocols.

 ***Colours and finishes are subject to availability.
 Please check with your nearest Livspace store to check availability.